 Authentication of a foreign judgment involves a two-step process: 1) certification by court officials to be a true and correct copy from its original file; and 2) obtaining an Apostille from the proper authorities such as the State Department or Secretary of State.
 (Please refer to section on formalities of letters rogatory in general.)

 Procedure for homologation in Mexico

 Step-by-step process and legal procedure

 The process for homologation in Mexico takes the form of a summary proceeding.
 Article 574 of the FCCP highlights the process.
 After the letter rogatory is filed, the court serves the judgment-debtor and grants him nine days to answer.
 The debtor can oppose through allegations and with the introduction of evidence.
 After the court decides which evidence proposals are admitted, it schedules a hearing date.
-Once the parties render their evidence and the courts hears it, the court will rule.
+Once the parties render their evidence and the court hears it, the court will rule.
 It can either grant or deny homologation.
 Both parties can appeal the ruling within five days.

-Options for filing of letters rogatory
+Options for filing letters rogatory